Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 Pricing: Free Tools (up to 5 users, 1M contacts, ad-supported).
 Starter from $20/month/seat (up to 1k contacts).
 Professional from $890/month (annual contract).
 Enterprise from $3,600/month.

-Why it’s everywhere anyway:
+Why it is everywhere anyway:

 - Genuinely generous free tier